 - Decorating your tree so it looks good and stands out during the festive period starts with purchasing the right tree.
-We’re not saying you have to go out and purchase a real tree – although they do offer that extra Christmas magic – but you do need to select your tree carefully.Key to getting the right tree for your home is to get one which fits.
-To achieve this measure the space from ceiling to floor and then purchase a tree which is at least a foot smaller than this gap.
-It’s also worth remembering when buying a real tree that price really does indicate quality, so if you want a tree which will last the 12 days of Christmas, don’t skimp.
+We’re not saying you have to go out and purchase a real tree – although they do offer that extra Christmas magic – you do need to select your tree carefully.The key to getting the right tree for your home is to get one which fits.
+To achieve this, measure the space from ceiling to floor and then purchase a tree that is at least a foot smaller than this gap.
+It’s also worth remembering when buying a real tree that price really does indicate quality, so if you want a tree that will last the 12 days of Christmas, don’t skimp.

 - Add the lights from top to bottom on your tree, making sure to wind your way around the tree.
 You should also make sure the Christmas lights are running close to the centre of the tree to add more depth.